NCAR/DART/docs/pages/Getting_Started.md

 In order to cite DART, it is appropriate to cite the DART code itself, which has a doi number, as: The Data Assimilation Research Testbed (Version X.Y.Z) [Software].
 (2019).
 Boulder, Colorado: UCAR/NCAR/CISL/DAReS. http://doi.org/10.5065/D6WQ0202

-*IMPORTANT*: Update the DART version and year as appropriate.
+:exclamation: *IMPORTANT*: Update the DART version and year as appropriate.

 The seminal reference for DART is: **Anderson, J. L., T. Hoar, K. Raeder, H. Liu, N. Collins, R. Torn and A. Arellano**, 2009.
 The Data Assimilation Research Testbed: A Community Facility. *Bulletin of the American Meteorological Society*, 90, 1283-1296, https://doi.org/10.1175/2009BAMS2618.1